casperkaae/parmesan/README.rst

 Development
 -----------
-Parmesan is a work in progress, inputs and contributions are very welcome.
+Parmesan is work in progress, inputs and contributions are very welcome.

 The library was developed by
-    * Casper Sønderby
+    * Casper Kaae Sønderby
-    * Søren Sønderby
+    * Søren Kaae Sønderby
     * Lars Maaløe